inducer/pyopencl/doc/runtime_memory.rst

     :arg mem: the on device :class:`Buffer`
-    :arg pattern: a buffer object (likely a :class:`numpy.ndarray`, eg. `np.uint32(0)`)
+    :arg pattern: a buffer object (likely a :class:`numpy.ndarray`, eg. `np.uint32(0)`) The memory associated with *pattern* can be reused or freed once the function completes.
+    :arg size: The size in bytes of the region to be filled.
+Must be a multiple of the size of the pattern.
+    :arg offset: The location in bytes of the region being filled in *mem*.
+        Must be a multiple of the size of the pattern.

     Fills a buffer with the provided pattern